-The 2020 surveys recorded a total of five terrestrial mammal species (Figure 12) which is slightly above the average for all years (4.6 species).
-The terrestrial species comprised four native species; Bush Rat (Rattus fuscipes), Eastern Grey Kangaroo (Macropus giganteus), Swamp Wallaby (Wallabia bicolor) and the Red-necked Wallaby (Macropus rufogriseus) with one feral species detected in this year's surveys the Black Rat (Rattus rattus).
-The nMDS analysis of terrestrial mammals (Figure 14) shows variation in species assemblages throughout the monitoring period with all years being at least 60% similar with several clusters of years being highly similar to each other (\geq 80%) with the 2020 data being closely related to 2012 (90%).
+The 2021 surveys recorded a total of five terrestrial mammal species (Figure 12) which is slightly above the average for all years (4.6 species).
+The terrestrial species comprised four native species; Bush Rat (Rattus fuscipes), Eastern Grey Kangaroo (Macropus giganteus), Swamp Wallaby (Wallabia bicolor) and the Long-nosed Bandicoot (Perameles nasuta) with one feral species detected in this year's surveys, the Black Rat (Rattus rattus).
+The nMDS analysis of terrestrial mammals (Figure 14) shows variation in species assemblages throughout the monitoring period with all years being at least 40% similar with several clusters of years being highly similar to each other (≥80%).
+The 2021 data being closely related to 2004 and 2017 with a similarity index of 100.

-Figure 14: nMDS analysis of terrestrial mammal species detected in all quadrats 2001 - 2020.
+Figure 14: nMDS analysis of terrestrial mammal species detected in all quadrats 2001 - 2021.